What is Floortime Therapy for Autism: Components, Processes, Examples

 • Reflective thinking and an internal standard of self

-All of these principles help children to develop their emotional and intellectual skills.
-Over time, therapists guide children to participate in more challenging and complex interactions.
-Individuals may jump between principles and it can take time to progress to the next level.
-Communication, cognitive, and motor skills are not directly addressed, but they are indirectly addressed by DIR through the focus on developing emotional skills.
+These principles help children build emotional and intellectual abilities over time.
+Therapists gradually guide them to participate in more challenging and complex interactions.
+While individuals may progress at their own pace, they may revisit certain principles before advancing to the next level.
+Though communication, cognitive, and motor skills are not the direct focus of DIR Floortime therapy, they are indirectly addressed through the development of emotional skills.

 How Does Floortime Therapy Work?